Billy Wilder: Directorial style

+Politics

 Wilder opposed the House Un-American Activities Committee (HUAC).
-He co-created the “Committee for the First Amendment”, of 500 Hollywood personalities and stars to “support those professionals called upon to testify before the HUAC who had classified themselves as hostile with regard to the interrogations and the interrogators”.
+He co-created the Committee for the First Amendment, of 500 Hollywood personalities and stars to "support those professionals called upon to testify before the HUAC who had classified themselves as hostile with regard to the interrogations and the interrogators".
 Some anti-Communists wanted those in the cinema industry to take oaths of allegiance.
 The Screen Directors Guild had a vote by show of hands.
 Only John Huston and Wilder opposed.
 Huston said, "I am sure it was one of the bravest things that Billy, as a naturalized German, had ever done.
 There were 150 to 200 directors at this meeting, and here Billy and I sat alone with our hands raised in protest against the loyalty oath."

 Wilder was not affected by the Hollywood blacklist.
 Of the blacklisted 'Hollywood Ten' he said, "Of the ten, two had talent, and the rest were just unfriendly."
 In general, Wilder disliked formula and genre films.
 Wilder reveled in poking fun at those who took politics too seriously.
 In Ball of Fire, his burlesque queen 'Sugarpuss' points at her sore throat and complains "Pink?
 It's as red as the Daily Worker and just as sore."
 Later, she gives the overbearing and unsmiling housemaid the name "Franco".

 Retirement

-Wilder received the American Film Institute Life Achievement Award in 1986.
+Wilder received the American Film Institute (AFI) Life Achievement Award in 1986.
 He received the Irving G. Thalberg Memorial Award in 1988, the Kennedy Center Honors in 1990 and the National Medal of Arts in 1993.
 He has a star on the Hollywood Walk of Fame.
 Wilder became well known for owning one of the finest and most extensive art collections in Hollywood, mainly collecting modern art.
 As he described it in the mid-80s, "It's a sickness.
 I don't know how to stop myself.
 Call it bulimia if you want – or curiosity or passion.
 I have some Impressionists, some Picassos from every period, some mobiles by Calder.
 I also collect tiny Japanese trees, glass paperweights, and Chinese vases.
 Name an object and I collect it."
 Wilder's artistic ambitions led him to create a series of works of his own.
 By the early '90s, Wilder had amassed many plastic-artistic constructions, many of which were made in collaboration with artist Bruce Houston.
 In 1993, art dealer Louis Stern, a longtime friend, helped organize an exhibition of Wilder's work at his Beverly Hills gallery.
 The exhibition was titled Billy Wilder's Marché aux Puces and the Variations on the Theme of Queen Nefertete segment was notably popular.
 This series featured busts of the Egyptian queen wrapped à la Christo, or splattered à la Jackson Pollock, or sporting a Campbell's soup can in homage to Andy Warhol.